survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ```

 That `[name]` placeholder uses the name of the entry where the CSS is referred.
 Placeholders and hashing are discussed in detail in the *Adding Hashes to Filenames* chapter.

-It would be possible to have multiple `plugin.extract` calls against different file types.
-Doing this would allow you to aggregate them into a single CSS file.
-Another option would be to extract multiple CSS files through separate plugin definitions and then concatenate them using [merge-files-webpack-plugin](https://www.npmjs.com/package/merge-files-webpack-plugin).

 T> If you wanted to output the resulting file to a specific directory, you could do it by passing a path.
 Example: `filename: "styles/[name].css"`.